mfazio26/ns-pressive-child-theme/README.md

 ```

 **Step 11: Check Node.js version.**
-Be aware, this build system uses Gulp 3 and may not work in newer versions of Node.js.
-For this reason, it is recommended that you use Node Version Manager.
-There is a `.nvm` file in this repo that will auto-select the tested version of Node.js or it will prompt you to download a specific version when you run `nvm use`.
+Be aware, this build system uses Gulp 3 and Node.js version `8.6.0` and may not work in newer versions of Node.js.
+Until recently, it also worked in Node.js versions as low as `5.10.0`, however it appears an NPM update was release that broken all older versions of NPM.
+Just be aware.
+For this reason, it is recommended that you use Node Version Manager, install and use version `8.6.0`.
+There is a `.nvmrc` file in this repo that will auto-select the tested version of Node.js or it will prompt you to download a specific version when you run `nvm use`.
 If you are unable to run a compatible version of Node.js, you may need to port/migrate this build system to  something else like Webpack on your own.

 **Step 12: Install Gulp-CLI globally.**
 The Gulp-CLI utility needs to be installed globally.
 Again, you need to ensure you are running the proper version of Node.js before continuing as this may install the wrong Gulp version.
 For more information, [visit this page](https://gulpjs.com/docs/en/getting-started/quick-start/).